stuartduncan416/ARRRBot/README.md

 2. Open a bash console
 3. Create a directory for your chatbot application using this command in the bash console:\
 `mkdir myChatbot`
 4. On local version of the Flask project downloaded to your computer edit the file paths for the embeddings within the [config.py](https://github.com/stuartduncan416/chatbot/blob/main/chatbotTool/config.py).
-Assuming your static files would live in a static directory of the root directory of your project file (something like /home/yourusername/myChatbot/static/) this section of code would look as follows:\
+Assuming your static files would live in a static directory of the root directory of your project file (something like /home/yourusername/myChatbot/static/) this section of code would look as follows:
 ```
 # File paths
 ARTICLES_FILE = "static/yourArticles.pkl"
 EMBEDDINGS_FILE = "static/embeddings_yourArticles.pkl"
 ```
+5. Create a .env file, similar to this [sample file](https://github.com/stuartduncan416/chatbot/blob/main/chatbotTool/SAMPLE.env) and place this in the root directory of your Flask project on your local computer
+6. Edit the values in this .env file to match your OpenAI key and your desired password for your chatbot.
+Note that OpenAI is not contained in quotes in this file, but your password is
+7. Returning to your bash console in the PythonAnywhere dashboard, create a virtual environment for your project, using the following command:\
+`mkvirtualenv --python=/usr/bin/python3.8 chatbotEnv`
+8. Your virtual environment should be now be running, and you should see the name of your virtual environment at the beginning of the console prompt
+9. Within your virtual environment install the following Python libraries:\
+`pip install numpy`\
+`pip install pandas`\
+`pip install tiktoken`\
+`pip install flask`\
+`pip install -U Flask-WTF`\
+`pip install openai`\
+`pip install python-dotenv`\
+`pip install Flask-Session`\